 Map: Surveyed and redrawn by Bruce Bryant in 2019.
 Final mapping in late May to capture the latest possible position on the numerous construction sites that spring up on campus.
 All maps at 1:4000 scale and printed on waterproof paper.

-Control Descriptions: descriptions will be printed on the map.
+Control Descriptions: Pictorial control descriptions will be printed on the front of the map for all courses.
 Loose control descriptions will be available in the start lanes.
 Text descriptions will be available for newcomers on courses 5 & 6.

 Start: Race 1 start is 50m from assembly.
 Race 2 start is 770m.
 We are using a timed start although we may allow queueing starts on the day on courses where entry numbers are low.
 Call up is at your start time minus 4 minutes.
 Clear and check station at -4 mins.
 Loose control descriptions will be available at -3 minutes.
 Blank maps displayed at -2 minutes.
 Late arrivals report to the start marshal who will allocate you a start time when there is a gap available.
 All starters must punch the start control.
 It is a competitor responsibility to ensure that their SIAC registers (flashing red light and beep sound) at the start, finish and at all controls.